epfl-ada/ada-2023-project-dromadaire/README.md

 ## Research Questions

-- Do the viewer's preferences influence the type of main actor chosen for a certain movie genre?
+- Are there any predominant characteristics for actors chosen to portray main characters in a specific movie genre and does it evolve over time?

-- Are there any predominant characteristics for actors chosen to portray main characters in a specific movie genre, and does it evolve over time?
+- How does the notoriety of an actor influence his likeliness to be selected for a given role?
+Do the viewer's preferences influence the casting?
+How do honors such as Oscars influence the casting?
+Does the number of roles prior roles?

 ## Additional datasets